 How long does TCPA consent last?

 Consent knows no time constraints or expiration dates.
 However, it’s important to remember that consent is associated with the consumer, not the phone number.
 So, if a number gets reassigned to someone new, you immediately lose any consent you previously had for that number.
+It’s important to check if a number has been reassigned in order to avoid potential legal issues.
+You can do so by checking the US Reassigned Number Database (RND).

 Additionally, as explained above, consumers hold the power to revoke their consent at any given moment, using any means they prefer.